 While your landlord insurance will cover your property, renter’s insurance will cover the tenant’s property (don’t worry—the tenant usually pays for their own renter’s insurance).
 Renter’s insurance is inexpensive—as low as $15 to $20 per month—but highly important in the case of a disaster.
 Consider requiring your tenants to obtain renter’s insurance, or at lease encouraging it when drafting the lease.
 Some landlords impose financial penalties for those who do not provide proof of renter’s insurance.
 Others offer incentives such as gift cards to encourage their tenants to sign up for renter’s insurance.

 Prep your policies

 Before you create your first lease, you’ll want to decide on common rental policies.
 Making up the rules as you go opens yourself up for a lot of hassle.
 Tenants will know if you are making rules up on the spot, so having a written policy—that your tenant has access to—will make life much easier.
 Rather than trying to explain why a certain action is not allowed, you simply can refer to the policy.

 Consider the following policies before you establish your landlord-tenant relationship.
 It’s likely that you’ll discuss these policies verbally during a walk-through, and you’ll also want to officially put them in the lease.

-First, set a date at which rent is late.
+First, set a date on which rent is late.
 Typically if rent is due on the first of the month, it’s late on the fifth.
-Some landlords set a late fee based on percentage, such as five percent of the monthly rent.
+Some landlords set a late fee based on percentage, such as 5% of the monthly rent.
 Others have a set fee written into the lease.
 Some late fees will increase daily as rent continues to remain unpaid as well.